openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

   volumeLifecycleModes:
   - Persistent
 ```
-Application devloper can set `PodFSGroupChangePolicy` in Pod spec with 2 values.
+Application developer can set `PodFSGroupChangePolicy` in Pod spec with 2 values.
-- **OnRootMismatch** - Only perform permission and ownership change if permissions of top level directory does not match with expected permissions and ownership.
+- **OnRootMismatch** - Only perform permission and ownership change if permissions of top-level directory do not match with expected permissions and ownership.
 - **Always** - Always change the permissions and ownership to match `fsGroup`.

 Sample Pod